 The one obvious way to ensure that your customers leave a positive review is by going above and beyond to deliver a great experience.
 The key is in the details- from food packaging to add-ons and the delivery time.

-When delivering through a third-party service, you have no direct way of soliciting a review, but you can always have a reminder printed on the take-away boxes or bags.
+When delivering through a third-party service, you have no direct way of soliciting a review, but you can always have a message asking them to leave reviews printed on the takeaway boxes or bags.